Skip to content

 • Swelling and redness around your anus and a high temperature (fever) if you also have an abscess

-If you are worried or unsure of your current condition, do not hesitate to contact us to make an appointment and find out more about abscess removal costs in Singapore.
+If you are worried or unsure of your current condition, do not hesitate to contact us to make an appointment and find out more about abscess removal or anal fistula surgery costs in Singapore.

 Dr QM Leong is one of the experienced colorectal surgeons and has handled many cases of colorectal surgery, anal abscess and will be able to provide accurate diagnosis and proper treatment for abscess removal in Singapore.